-The impact communications effort is managed by the WAAESD Office (WDO) under the guidance of the RSA/WAAESD Assistant Director.
+The impact communications effort is managed by the WAAESD Office (WDO) under the guidance of the RSA/WAAESD Assistant Director (Program Director).
 Funding for the impact communications effort will be transferred by NIFA to Colorado State University (CSU) AES for distribution to the WDO.
-The overall proposed budget for the communication of multistate impacts varies from year to year and ranges from \$86,043 in FY2018 to \$92,096 in FY2022 (Table 3).
+The overall proposed budget for the communication of multistate impacts varies from year to year and ranges from \$93,072 in FY2018 to \$100,967 in FY2022 (Table 3).
+As a point of reference, the prior NRSP1 project for Impact Communications was \$55,000.

-To accomplish effective communication for the multistate research program, the NRSP1 budget for communications would support a part-time Program Director, one full-time Communications

-Specialist, and one part-time Social Media Specialist.
+To accomplish effective communication for the multistate research program, the NRSP1 budget for communications would support a part-time Program Director, one full-time Impact Writer, and one part-time Social Media Specialist (student).
+The proposed budget includes salary and fringe for a part-time Program Director, a full-time Impact Writer and one part-time student social media specialist.
+Salary for the Impact Writer is set to meet market standards.
+A cost of living increase is also factored in for both positions.
+Fringe is budgeted at CSU's FY18 rate of ~28.6%.
 In addition, the budget supports travel and infrastructure needed to maintain this program.